mcthoma1/backbench/docs/final.md

 ***It's to be noted that we used the same parameters for QRDQN and DQN so it's essentially dqn but improved.***

 ### Proximal Policy Optimization (PPO):
-Proximal Policy Optimization (PPO) is a reinforcement learning algorithm that refines policy learning through a clipped objective function, balancing exploration and exploitation.
-It is well-suited for our dynamic Snake game environments, bomb count scales with performance and a competitive snake introduces unpredictability, since it ensures stability and adaptability while maintaining sample efficiency.
+Proximal Policy Optimization (PPO) is a reinforcement learning algorithm that learns based on a policy through a clipped-objective function with an exploration.
+It is well-suited for our dynamic Snake game environments, where the bomb count scales with the length of the snake and another snake as a competitor since it ensures stability and adaptability while maintaining sample efficiency.

-In our implementation, we trained QRDQN and PPO under two different reward schemes: **static rewards** and **dynamic rewards**.
-The **static reward** model assigns fixed values for each event: +10 for eating food and −10 for penalty (i.e. collision, bomb), regardless of the snake’s length.
-This ensures a straightforward, predictable learning objective, making it easier to tune hyperparameters.
-However, a potential downside is that the agent may learn overly conservative behavior, as it has no incentive to take strategic risks for larger rewards.
+In our implementation, we trained QRDQN and PPO under two different reward structures: **static reward** and **relative rewards**.
+First, **static reward structure** assigns fixed values for each event: +10 for eating food and −10 for the penalty (collision and bomb), regardless of the snake’s length.
+This tells us it is a predictable learning curve and also easier for hyperparameter tuning.
+A potential downside, however, is that the agent may overlearn behavior on constant and non-fair rewards in different environments.

-In contrast, the **dynamic reward** model scales the food reward with the snake’s length, rewarding longer survival and more complex maneuvers.
-While this encourages more aggressive strategies, it also introduces additional variability in training, as reward magnitudes change over time.
-This can make hyperparameter tuning more challenging, particularly for learning rate adjustments and exploration strategies.
-For PPO, this is a reliable aspect since the algorithm relies heavily on the reward policy.
+Second, **relative reward structure** scales the food reward based on the length of the snake, rewarding longer survival and more complex movements.
+While this encourages flexible and strong strategies, it also gives additional flexibility in model training, as reward magnitudes increase and penalties decrease.
+This, unfortunately, can make hyperparameter tuning more challenging.
+However, for PPO, this is a reliable aspect since the algorithm relies heavily on the reward policy.

 ```
 on step(action):